 The spot on remainder of the cast sparkles, even – especially – the supporting and bit players, who include some familiar faces in the noir universe.
 Peter Graves lookalike William Ching makes for a wonderfully smooth bad guy.
 The suave, always delightful Ivan Triesault, so memorable as the sinister Mathis a few years earlier in Notorious, here is reduced to a cameo as the manager of the photography studio where Frank goes to track down ’George Reynolds.’
 Nonetheless he’s a welcome touch of Old World savoir faire.
 Which reminds me, yes, I have to give props to Neville Brand as Majak’s psychotic enforcer Chester.
 His is a chillingly overwrought take.
 By contrast, Luther Adler as the aging capo Majak oozes calm, sinister elegance.
 Trivia: IMDB credits Hugh O’Brian and John Payne for bit parts in D.O.A., but darned if I see them.

 So … is there a moral to D.O.A.?
 Indeed a case can be made that all films noirs are at heart morality plays, in which the (anti)-hero, or –heroine, eventually learns the folly of their ways, at great remove, i.e. too late, usually accompanied by a very steep, sometimes irreversible, price.
 Such is the case with Frank Bigelow.
+Yes, his behavior if often loutish and he's something of a cad, but he doesn't deserve his ultimate fate.
 To his credit he passes by several temptations, thus implying that, perhaps unconsciously, he was really more committed to Paula than he realized.
 But for Frank, the epiphany comes much too late, with the resultant cost being very high indeed.
 If there is a moral to D.O.A. it’s perhaps this: to know what we’ve already got, and be grateful for it.
 It may not be too much of a stretch to see a mythic quality to D.O.A.: Frank’s loss of Pamela and subsequent, alas far too late, appreciation of just how much he’s lost has overtones of the Orphic legend.

 The seemingly inevitable, nowhere near as good, remake appeared in 1988.
 There was also an unofficial remake, Color Me Dead (1969).

 One of the aficionados of The Fisherman is an uptown, enigmatic blonde with a hint of the femme fatale.
-She seems to use jazz as an opiate and naturally she catches Frank’s wandering eye.
+She seems to use jazz as an opiate, and there are even hints that she gets sexual pleasure from listening to the music.
+Naturally she catches Frank’s wandering eye.
 Anyhow she’s played perfectly in mildly flirtatious, come-hither form by Virginia Lee.
 IMDB lists her character’s name as Jeannie (actually Bigelow addresses her as such), but I swear she calls herself ‘Edie’ or ‘Easy.’
 In either case Miss Lee, whether as ‘Easy’ or ‘Jeannie,’ goes uncredited in the final print.
 By the way, the character of 'Easy' recalls the unnamed woman (memorably portrayed by Joan Miller) who also sat at the end of the bar in Criss Cross of a few years earlier, though her thing was strictly alcohol, not music.

 Trivia: In D.O.A. the bartender at the club chastises Bigelow for not being very hip.
 Surprising that he uses this term given ‘hep’ was more in fashion in the Forties and even Fifties.
 Interestingly, in Sweet Smell of Success, which appeared nearly a decade after D.O.A., Hunsecker lectures the senator that any hep person could see that he and the young woman who accompanies him are an item.
 In the 1946 film Ziegfeld Follies Judy Garland performs “The Great Lady Gives an Interview,” in which she declares that she wants her fans to know she’s really hep.
 In 1958 Ann Miller essayed a live TV version of the same number and also used the word ‘hep.’
 By the way, Ann Miller's version holds up pretty well when compared with the Garland.